 NGO Law Monitor

 ICNL's NGO Law Monitor provides up-to-date information on legal issues affecting not-for-profit, non-governmental organizations (NGOs) around the world.
-At this time, ICNL presents reports on 41 countries and 8 multilateral organizations.
-Each country report provides an overview of key issues relating to the freedom of association and the NGO legal framework, with a focus on legal barriers affecting civil society.
-Each regional organization report provides an overview of the organization, focusing on its engagement on NGO legal issues.
+At this time, ICNL presents reports on 50 countries and 8 multilateral organizations.
+Each country report provides an overview of key issues relating to the freedom of association and NGO legal framework, with a focus on legal barriers affecting civil society.
+Each multilateral organization report provides an overview of the organization, with a focus on NGO legal issues.

-Please select a country or region from the menu below.
+Please select a country or multilateral organization from the menu below.

 This Project is made possible through by the generous support of the John D. and Catherine T. MacArthur Foundation.

 ICNL expresses gratitude to the NGO Law Monitoring Network, which is comprised of individuals and organizations located in more than 40 countries.
 The Network is dedicated to monitoring legal developments affecting civil society at the country and regional level.

 Please note that the purpose of the site is not to give legal advice, but rather to provide interested persons with access to informative materials in a quick and meaningful way.
 Recognizing that the NGO legal situation quickly changes and interpretations of local law vary, users of this site are advised that ICNL, the MacArthur Foundation, and the US Agency for International Development are not liable for inaccuracies in the reports or linked pages.
 Users who believe that information is incorrect should inform ICNL of any suggested corrections at firstname.lastname@example.org.